 Abundance works with companies and councils across the UK who are looking to raise money to support their work delivering the green and socially beneficial infrastructure we need.
-We help the company or local authority prepare the investment offer and then, as a company authorised and regulated by the Financial Conduct Authority (FCA), Abundance makes this investment available through our online investment platform.
+We help the company or council prepare the investment offer and then, as a company authorised and regulated by the Financial Conduct Authority (FCA), Abundance makes this investment available through our online investment platform.

-This means we have a responsibility to both investors and the company or local authority issuing investments to make sure all the products we offer comply with FCA rules and are communicated clearly and consistently to everyone involved.
+This means we have a responsibility to both investors and the company or council issuing investments to make sure all the products we offer comply with FCA rules and are communicated clearly and consistently to everyone involved.

 While we carefully consider each investment offered on the platform, there is always the possibility that an investment could run in to difficulty and you could lose some or all of your investment.
 When things do go wrong, we will always work hard to support the company or council in its efforts to achieve the best possible outcome for investors.

 Find out more below about the role we have across the life of an investment:

 Preparing an investment

 Before any investment offer is opened, our experienced investments team carries out extensive and detailed due diligence of the company or council, its governance and the project being considered, as well as reviewing the backgrounds of the directors and major shareholders.
 This covers the technical, legal, corporate and financial aspects of the investment, plus the legal work to produce the required investor documentation.